 The Psychoactive Substances Act 2016 was passed by Parliament in January 2016 to tackle the trade in psychoactive substances (often referred to as “legal highs”) in the UK.
-The Act will come into effect on 6 April 2016.
+The Act came into effect on 6 April 2016.

-The guide and factsheet below will help you in continuing to comply with the law under the Act.
+The guide below will help you in continuing to comply with the law under the Act.

 Rent Reviews, Lease Expiry & Lease Breaks